Ross Minor: Career

 In 2017, Minor participated on /r/AMA, a subreddit that allows users to post about themselves and have people ask questions in the comments.
 On there, Minor explained how he went blind, how he lived his life, and how ordinary people can make the world a more accessible space.
 The AMA exponentially propagated across Reddit and the internet, and before long, Minor was convinced to create a YouTube channel and share what it is like to live his life without sight.
 At the request of the ongoing AMA, Minor created and uploaded his very first video explaining how he plays Mortal Kombat X without sight.
 The video went viral and only encouraged him more to create content that educates and helps people.

 After graduating from high school, Minor has continued to close the gap between the disabled and sighted world by demonstrating ways he lives his life blind, creating accessible technology reviews, and playing video games for the entire world to see.
-He has even worked alongside developers such as EA Games to make their Madden titles more accessible to blind players.
+He has worked alongside developers such as EA Games to make their Madden titles more accessible to blind players.
+He was an accessibility consultant for the Xbox games on Sea of Thieves and As Dusk Falls, and also narrated the audio description track for the 2024 Netflix series The Last Airbender.
+He was listed in the Future Class at The Game Awards 2023.
 From 2018 to 2021, Minor moved to Colorado Springs, Colorado, to live and train at the Olympic and Paralympic Training Center as a Paralympic swimmer, where he went on to travel the world with Team USA and win medals while continuing his online career in gaming, technology, and disability advocacy.
 At the 2019 Parapan American Games in Lima, Peru, he won a gold medal as part of the 49 points 4×100 m Freestyle Relay team and a bronze medal in the 400m Freestyle S11.
-In November 2020, he announced his retirement from the Paralympic team, mainly to concentrate on his education; the year-long postponement of the 2020 Tokyo Paralympics and the lockdowns due to the COVID-19 pandemic greatly hampered his preparation for the games.
+In November 2020, he announced his retirement from the Paralympic team, mainly to concentrate on his education; the year-long postponement of the 2020 Tokyo Paralympics, the lockdowns due to the COVID-19 pandemic, and what he described as a "long period of depression" greatly hampered his preparation for the games.
+He later moved from Colorado to Los Angeles in the hope that it would help his career.
+In 2023, Minor graduated with an Associate of Arts in Computer Science from Seminole State College of Florida and became a Certified Professional in Accessibility Core Competencies (CPACC).

-Currently, Minor is studying full-time for a degree in Information Systems, as well as the Certified Professional in Accessibility Core Competencies (CPACC) accessibility certification in hopes to begin his career as an expert in accessibility.